justingolden21/storm-tracker/README.md

 <img src="img/planeswalker-black.png" width="24px"> Option to turn off draw mana? (caps at 100 anyway)

 ### About

+Feel free to recomend any images from MTG art you'd like to see as backdrops by either adding an "issue" or emailing me 😃

 <img src="img/planeswalker-black.png" width="24px"> By Justin Golden